Consensys/orchestrate-node/examples/README.md

 6. Send one time key transactions
 7. Send private transactions (deploy a new private contract)
 8. Transfer value (ETH transfer)
+9. Transfer value (ETH transfer) in a high priority transaction
-9. Search for sent transactions and get their status
+10. Search for sent transactions and get their status

 ### Prepare environment